Update on M3?

 Alex’s June status update

-It’s been a little while since I blogged about anything 🙂 I have a number of Bongo patches on the go, but have only managed to commit one so far – the creation of secure certificates and crypto data that happens when you install Bongo should now be faster.
+I have a number of Bongo patches on the go, but have only managed to commit one so far – the creation of secure certificates and crypto data that happens when you install Bongo should now be faster.
 For those with headless machines, hopefully much faster.
 We’ve also lost our dependency on gnutls’ certtool, which was a common installation problem (people often didn’t realise it was required).
+I’d love to hear from anyone who has any problems with the new setup.

 Read More